etsy/nagios-herald/README.md

 All of these methods are defined in the ``DefaultFormatter`` class located at ``/lib/nagios-herald/formatters/default_formatter.rb``.

 To begin writing your own formatter, create a new create a new Ruby file that inherits from ``NagiosHerald::Formatter::DefaultFormatter``.
-This file will definethe formatter class you intend to write.
+This file will define the formatter class you intend to write.
 The file and class should follow a specific naming convention:

 * The class name is camel-cased.
 * The class file name is lower-cased and uses underscores between words.